applewjr/heroku_apps/README.md

 - Engineered a system for dynamic data visualization, including 3D scatter plots, to facilitate in-depth exploratory data analysis and insights discovery
 - Designed and implemented a data pipeline that incorporates data import, cleaning, analysis, and visualization
 - Long term data storage managed in MySQL
-- In case anyone curious, my ideal medium roast espresso as of this writing is 17.1 grams in, 32.9 grams out, in 27 seconds
+- In case anyone is curious, my ideal medium roast espresso as of this writing is 17.1 grams in, 32.9 grams out, in 27 seconds

 [Wordle Game Solver](https://www.jamesapplewhite.com/wordle)
 - Python function used to input Wordle guesses and find the ideal next guess